appleton/dotfiles/readme.md

 # Dotfiles

-My preferences for zsh, git, vscode and vim.
+My preferences for zsh, git, vscode and nvim.

 Also: